kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 ・Dataset directory in this directory contains five datasets below.

-1. Parent1_a.nef: raw EFD data in Direction 1 (One of the two fruit angles) for Parent1
+1. Parent1_a.nef: Raw EFD data in Direction 1 (One of the two fruit angles) for Parent1
-2. Parent1_b.nef: raw EFD data in Direction 2 (The other angle) for Parent1
+2. Parent1_b.nef: Raw EFD data in Direction 2 (The other angle) for Parent1
-3. Parent1_a.nef: raw EFD data in Direction 1 (One of the two fruit angles) for Parent2
+3. Parent1_a.nef: Raw EFD data in Direction 1 (One of the two fruit angles) for Parent2
-4. Parent1_b.nef: raw EFD data in Direction 2 (The other angle) for Parent2
+4. Parent1_b.nef: Raw EFD data in Direction 2 (The other angle) for Parent2
 5. Representative_ratio_between_dominance_and_additive_effect.csv: Constant values to perform PPδ.
 These constant values are calculated former task "Part3.Raw_EFD-based_phenomic_prediction_of_F1_fruit"

 ・R script in this directory enables raw EFD data-based PPδ to predict possible fruit contours in the 159 F1 accessions, and the illustration of fruit contours based on the real and predcted EFDs.